HyperHamster/i3blocks/README.md

-# My i3blocks

-A collection repository of my personal [i3blocks](https://github.com/vivien/i3blocks).
+This is a collection repository of my personal [i3blocks](https://github.com/vivien/i3blocks).

----
+--

 ### media-info.sh